Information Technology and Moral Values

 As was mentioned in the introduction above, information technologies are in a constant state of change and innovation.
 The internet technologies that have brought about so much social change were scarcely imaginable just decades before they appeared.
 Even though we may not be able to foresee all possible future information technologies, it is important to try to imagine the changes we are likely to see in emerging technologies.
 James Moor argues that moral philosophers need to pay particular attention to emerging technologies and help influence the design of these technologies early on to encourage beneficial moral outcomes (Moor 2005).
 The following sections contain some potential technological concerns.

 An information technology has an interesting growth pattern that has been observed since the founding of the industry.
 Intel engineer Gordon E. Moore noticed that the number of components that could be installed on an integrated circuit doubled every year for a minimal economic cost and he thought it might continue that way for another decade or so from the time he noticed it in 1965 (Moore 1965).
 History has shown his predictions were rather conservative.
 This doubling of speed and capabilities along with a halving of costs to produce it has roughly continued every eighteen months since 1965 and is likely to continue.
 This phenomenon is not limited to computer chips and can also be found in many different forms of information technologies.
 The potential power of this accelerating change has captured the imagination of the noted inventor and futurist Ray Kurzweil.
 He has famously predicted that if this doubling of capabilities continues and more and more technologies become information technologies, then there will come a point in time where the change from one generation of information technology to the next will become so massive that it will change everything about what it means to be human.
 Kurzweil has named this potential event “the Singularity” at which time he predicts that our technology will allow us to become a new post human species (2006).
 If this is correct, there could be no more profound change to our moral values.
-There has been some support for this thesis from the technology community with institutes such as the Singularity Institute, the Acceleration Studies Foundation, Future of Humanity Institute, and H+.
+There has been some support for this thesis from the technology community with institutes such as the Acceleration Studies Foundation, Future of Humanity Institute, and H+.
 Reaction to this hypothesis from philosophers has been mixed but largely critical.
 For example Mary Midgley (1992) argues that the belief that science and technology will bring us immortality and bodily transcendence is based on pseudoscientific beliefs and a deep fear of death.
 In a similar vein Sullins (2000) argues that there is often a quasi-religious aspect to the acceptance of transhumanism that is committed to certain outcomes such as uploading of human consciousness into computers as a way to achieve immortality, and that the acceptance of the transhumanist hypothesis influences the values embedded in computer technologies, which can be dismissive or hostile to the human body.

 There are other cogent critiques of this argument but none as simple as the realization that: